natelistrom/natelistrom.github.io/_posts/2023-08-12-deus-ex-machina-and-satisfying-story-ending.md

 tags: [Story, Craft, Theme, Deus ex machina, Payoff]
 maturity: note
 reading_time: 10 min
+read_next: "Storytelling and the rule of three: trajectory and payoff"
 ---

 > "Coincidences to get characters into trouble are great; coincidences to get them out of it are cheating."